 Connect the bottom end of the switch tag to the “in1” circle on the Base Python module.

-Double-click on the Base Python module and copy and paste the following code (follow link) into the Script section, replacing any code that is originally there.
+Double-click on the Base Python module and copy and paste the code here into the Script section, replacing any code that is originally there.

 Now click “Save and Activate”.

 Plug your WeMos board in and open the IoT Controller app.